For example, patients suspected of being HIV positive have refused the diagnostic blood test because they feared being discriminated against.

 The Genetic Non-Discrimination Act will herald a new era of medical research and practice in Canada.

-Paul Boucher is a critical care physician and Juliet Guichon is a legal scholar.
-They teach in the Cumming School of Medicine, University of Calgary.
+Juliet Guichon is a legal scholar.
+She teaches in the Cumming School of Medicine, University of Calgary.